 Our commitment to protecting your personal information

-This policy describes how Register Event treats your information, not how other organizations treat your information.
-If you are using Register Event in a workplace or on a device or account issued to you by your employer or another organization, that company or organization likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of Register Event.
+This policy describes how Register Event treats your information, not how other organisations treat your information.
+If you are using Register Event in a workplace or on a device or account issued to you by your employer or another organisation, that company or organisation likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of Register Event.
 Content that would otherwise be considered private to you or to a limited group of people may, in some cases, be accessible by your team owner or administrator.
 Please check with your employer, team owner or administrator about the policies it has in place regarding your communications and related content on Register Event.
-More on this below.

 We collect different kinds of information.
-Some of it is personally identifiable and some is non-identifying or aggregated.
+Some of it is personally identifiable and some are non-identifying or aggregated.
 Here are the types of information we collect or receive:

 Cookies are small text files sent by us to your computer and from your computer to us, each time you visit our website.
 They are unique to your Register Event account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
 Persistent cookies last until you or your browser delete them or until they expire.

 Some cookies are associated with your Register Event account and personal information in order to remember that you are logged in and which sites you are logged into.
 Other cookies are not tied to your Register Event account but are unique and allow us to do site analytics and customisation, among other things.
 If you access Register Event through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Register Event.